hashgraph/hedera-services/hedera-node/docs/design/app/workflows.md

 #### DispatchProcessor overview:
 The `DispatchProcessor.processDispatch` will be called for user and child dispatches.
+For the child transactions, when a service calls `dispatchXXXTransaction` method in `DispatchHandleContext`, a new child dispatch is created and `DispatchProcessor.processDispatch` is called.

 1. **Error Validation:** Checks if there is any error by node or user.
 It validates the following:
     - Checks the preHandleStatus is `NODE_DUE_DILIGENCE_FAILURE`.
       If so, creates an error report with node error.
 So, node pays the fees and returns.